AlexandriaChemistry/ACT/docs/user-guide/mdp-options.rst

    .. mdp-value:: xy

       Use periodic boundary conditions in x and y directions only.
+This works only with :mdp-value:`ns-type=grid`.
+      Without walls
-This works only with :mdp-value:`ns-type=grid` and can be used in combination with walls_.
-Without walls or with only one wall the system size is infinite in the z direction.
+      the system size is infinite in the z direction.
 Therefore pressure coupling or Ewald summation methods can not be used.
-These disadvantages do not apply when two walls are used.

 .. mdp:: periodic-molecules